11 Easy Tips To Stay Healthy When Traveling

 A first aid kit is always on a list of tips to stay healthy when traveling; you don’t want to have to go out looking for a pharmacy in the middle of the night with an upset stomach.

-If you are visiting a developing country, it’s also a good idea to include items such as sterile gauze pads, medical adhesive tape, and tweezers.
+If you are visiting a developing country, you should also include items such as sterile gauze pads, medical adhesive tape, and tweezers.

 Have a small first aid kit with you for any minor injuries or illnesses that may occur while you’re on the road.
 It never hurts to be prepared, even if your trip requires nothing more than an occasional runny nose.